TudorCalinCS/LicensePlateReader/README.md

 You can also use the recognize_license_plate() function directly in your Python code.

+## Usage tips

+For best results and improved accuracy when using LicensePlateReader, consider the following:

+- Use high-quality images with clear and well-lit license plates.
+- Capture license plates at close distances and avoid capturing them at extreme angles.
+- Ensure that the license plate is centered within the image frame.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.